eclipse/imagen/docs/guide/programming-environ/index.md

 -   `java.awt.image.renderable.ParameterBlock` - the main class for
     specifying and changing parameter blocks.

--   `javax.media.jai.ParameterBlockJAI` - extends `ParameterBlock` by
+-   `org.eclipse.imagen.ParameterBlockJAI` - extends `ParameterBlock` by
     allowing the use of default parameter values and the use of parameter names.